 Located at 925 City Central Avenue, in Conroe, Tx., the (SHSU COM) confers a Doctor of Osteopathic Medicine (D.O.) degree.
 The campus consists of a five-story, 107,000 square-foot building on 7.3 acres.
-SHSU COM has received accreditation from the American Osteopathic Association's Commission on Osteopathic College Accreditation (COCA).
+SHSU-COM has been awarded Pre-Accreditation from the Commission on Osteopathic College Accreditation (COCA).